HomeESA by StateESA Letter New Mexico

 New Mexico ESA Requirements

 During your visit, a New Mexico-licensed mental health professional considers factors like these.
-They do not guarantee eligibility — the clinical judgment does.
+They don’t guarantee eligibility — the clinical judgment does.

 1